What we do

-The aim of the Task Force is to support at least 80 organisations across the UK over the next three years.
+The aim of the Task Force is to support at least 80 organisations across the UK by the end of 2019.

-Support will be available to councils, community groups, housing associations and other organisations to deliver large, affordable Custom and Self Build housing projects.
+Support is available to councils, community groups, housing associations and other organisations to deliver larger-scale, affordable Custom and Self Build housing projects.

 Developers and landowners can also apply for support.